Transformative-empowerment/Transformative-empowerment.github.io/index.md

 ## Empowerment

-> "Empowerment if the collective working together"
+> "Empowerment is the collective working together"
 >
 > John Andersen, Founder of SEF